Marcus Dale

 Marcus Dale (1832 – December 7, 1892) was a leading African Methodist Episcopal preacher in New Orleans.

 Early life

-Marcus Dale was born in 1832 in Galliopolis, Ohio to free blacks David and Synthia Dale.
-David and Synthia were born in North Carolina.
+Marcus Dale was born in 1832 in Galliopolis, Ohio, to free black parents David and Synthia Dale who were both born in North Carolina.
 In about 1842, the family moved to Detroit, Michigan.
-David died while Marcus was still young, and Marcus quit school to help raise four younger siblings, working as a cooper.
+David died while Marcus was still young, and he quit school to help raise four younger siblings, working as a cooper.
 In January 1852 he joined the African Methodist Episcopal church.

-In the fall of 1854 he married Mary L. Williams, the daughter of Rev. J. M. Williams, who was the new pastor at Dale's church.
+In the Fall of 1854, he married Mary L. Williams, the daughter of Rev. J. M. Williams, who was the new pastor at Dale's church.
 He then enrolled at Oberlin College, but after one year could not pay the fees, in spite of working nights.
 He then returned to working as a cooper, affording him the means to finish his studies.
 He also became a preacher, being licensed as an exhorter in 1856, a preacher in 1858, and an elder in 1861.